Actors Headshots advice from Carl Proctor CDG.

 Viewing as you go along

 I would suggest that you ask a photographer if there will be time and if they are set up to be able to let you view the photos as you go along on a large monitor, not the back of the camera.
-Stopping and viewing periodically during the session is extremely useful in my opinion and can
+Stopping and viewing periodically during the session is extremely useful in my opinion and can hugely increase the likelihood of you going away with good, natural looking photos and the range you need.
+It will enable you to know when you have got what you need from the session, rather than leaving the photographer to make that judgement.
+More on this below.

 Length of session (3 hours +)

+You need a photographer who understands how important the session is to you and cares as much as you do about getting the best out of it.
+Hopefully most of the good ones do but watch out for any who just see it as business and want to get you in and out as quickly as possible.
 Always ask how long the session will be.
-Be sure that you will be given enough time to get plenty of good main shot options, but also a number of shots for the Spotlight portfolio that show your range and provide an appropriate photo for any submission.
-A lot of photographers seem to offer around three hours, which is plenty of time in most cases, for you to have a relaxed and un-rushed experience.
-But some photographers offer just one to one and a half hours with their basic/standard packages.
-I don’t think this is long enough, so you should decide whether or not a
+Be sure that you will be given enough time to get plenty of good main shot options, but also several shots for the Spotlight portfolio that show your range and provide an appropriate photo for any submission.
+A lot of photographers seem to offer around three hours, which is plenty of time in most cases, for you to have a relaxed and un-rushed experience and also check your hair and make-up at the start and throughout the session.
+But some photographers one to one and a half, cheapest packages.
+I don’t think this is long enough, so you should decide whether or not a photographers’ longer and more expensive package, still makes them worth considering.
+Some photographers offer shorter sessions at a reduced rate, so that might be the way to go, if you already have some good photos but need a couple of others to add to your range.
+In short, I think a BASIC package session should be up to 3 hours.

 Number of re-touched photos included (not less than 5)

-of casting briefs.
-There are a few photographers who give enough time to get range but then only include two or three touched up photos in the package.
+A lot of photographers offer about five touched up photos as part of the package.
+This is often enough.
+A good photo session with a photographer who understands the importance of range and how to achieve it, will easily be able to provide at least five very different looks that will work well for a wide range of casting briefs.
+There are a lot of photographers who give enough time to get range but then only include two or three re-touched photos in the package.
 So as soon as you book that photographer, you put yourself in the position of having to pay more money for additional retouching in order to get photos that cover enough range.
-I think all photographers should offer NO LESS THAN FIVE RE-TOUCHED PHOTOS AS PART OF THEIR BASIC PACKAGE – at least two crops of each and in colour (and black and white, if required).
-A range of looks is what is useful to casting directors and employers, so photographers should ensure that their basic
+I think all photographers should offer no less than five re-touched photos as part of their basic package and at least two crops of each photo.
+A range of looks is what is useful to casting directors and employers, so photographers should ensure that their basic (cheapest) packages enable you to give us what we need.
+The main purpose of the folio on Spotlight is to show range, so don’t listen to anyone who suggests that you only need one photo or that casting directors want to be able to put you in one casting bracket.
+We all have range, and a casting director will enjoy nothing more than successfully casting an actor as a type that they might not have seemed obvious for.

 Memory stick, DVD or download of the whole session